carp-lang/Carp/README.md

 (def blah (load-dylib "./libs/blah.so"))
 (register blah "foo" (:int :int) :string) ;; will register the function 'foo' in the dynamic library 'blah' that takes two ints and returns a string
 ```

+### Contributions
+Here are list of contributors to Carp:
+ * Erik Svedäng
+ * Markus Gustavsson

 ## License